MruneshB/First-Repo/README.md

-     git checkout -b <branchName> (to create new branch) git checkout <branchName> (to navigate to branch) git branch -d <branchName> (to delete branch)
+     git checkout -b <branchName> (to create new branch) git checkout <branchName> (to navigate to branch) git branch -d <branchName> (to delete branch) git push origin --delete feature1 (to delete any branch from GitHub)